Angelique Corthals

 Angelique Corthals is a biomedical researcher and forensic anthropologist.
 She is an associate professor at John Jay College of Criminal Justice, City University of New York (CUNY).
-Her focus in biomedicine is the etiology of autoimmune diseases; recently she has been studying whether or not COVID-19 originated zoonotically in bats.
+Her focus in biomedicine is the etiology of autoimmune diseases; as of 2020 she has been studying whether or not COVID-19 originated zoonotically in bats.

 Career

 Angelique completed her DPhil (PhD) at University of Oxford, St. Cross College in 2003.
 She then held faculty and curatorial positions at the University of Manchester, the American Museum of Natural History, Stony Brook University, and was the scientific director of the Stony Brook BioBank.
-She is currently an associate professor at John Jay College of Criminal Justice, CUNY.
+As of 2018, she is an associate professor at John Jay College of Criminal Justice, CUNY, where she was previously an assistant professor from 2009 to 2018.

 As a cross-disciplinary scientist, her publications and research span many different fields and fall into four main categories: